The Job Application

 - Scholarships and fellowships

-- Special skills or competencies – For example, if you know a specialized computer program that would help you accomplish the job for which you are applying to.
+- Special skills or competencies – For example, if the applicant knows a specialized computer program that would help accomplish the job being applied to.

 - Key leadership experiences